basarat/algorithms/src/quickSort/README.md

   partition(array, 0, array.length);
 ```

-* Lets go ahead and write this partitioning function, it will take an array, the start index of the array section that it needs to partition, and the upper limit of the index.
+* Lets go ahead and write this partitioning function, it will take an array, the start index of the array section that it needs to partition, and the upper limit of the index for the partitioning.

 * Since it modifies the array in place it doesn't need to return anything.